Drug updated on 9/4/2024

 Management of chronic myeloid leukemia in children and young adults. | 2022 | Current Hematologic Malignancy Reports |

-A clinician perspective on the treatment of chronic myeloid leukemia in the chronic phase. | 2022 | Journal of Hematology & Oncology |
+A clinician perspective on the treatment of chronic myeloid leukemia in the chronic phase | 2022 | Journal of Hematology & Oncology |

-Chronic myeloid leukemia, version 2.2021, NCCN clinical practice guidelines in oncology. | 2021 | Journal of National Comprehensive Cancer |
+Acute lymphoblastic leukemia, version 2.2021, NCCN clinical practice guidelines in oncology. | 2021 | Journal of the National Comprehensive Cancer Network |

-Acute lymphoblastic leukemia, version 2.2021, NCCN clinical practice guidelines in oncology. | 2021 | Journal of National Comprehensive Cancer |
+Chronic myeloid leukemia, version 2.2021, NCCN clinical practice guidelines in oncology. | 2020 | Journal of the National Comprehensive Cancer Network |

 JSH practical guidelines for hematological malignancies, 2018: I. Leukemia-4. chronic myeloid leukemia. (cml)/myeloproliferative neoplasms (MPN). | 2020 | International Journal of Hematology |